signorecello/hardhat-noirenberg/CONTRIBUTING.md

 ## Testing

-Running `npm run test` will run every test located in the `test/` folder.
+Running `bun run test` will run every test located in the `test/` folder.
 They use [mocha](https://mochajs.org) and [chai](https://www.chaijs.com/), but you can customize them.